 Often, you may not even be considered for a job without one, even if you have an impressive resume.
 The exam can be tough, and some find they must take and retake the exam.

-Utilize resources like Crush the PMP Exam; companies like this, offer study materials that provide insight into best test-taking practices and help you earn your certification.
+There are sites that offer online coaching and mock tests; companies like these offer study materials that provide insight into best test-taking practices and help you earn your certification.

 Get Additional Certification